unic0rn9k/shakespeare_from_scratch/README.md

 ```
 # Development
 ## One to one comparison with PyTorch
-Optimizing a parameter in a linear projection (matmul), fed into a softmax function, and testing against values, and initial states, generated with PyTorch (see [test.py](test/test.py)).
+Optimizing a parameter in a linear projection (matmul), fed into a softmax function, and testing against values, and initial states, generated with PyTorch (see [linear_softmax.py](test/py/linear_softmax.py)).

 ![](test/drift.png)

 The graph shows, the mean square error between the expected parameter value from PyTorch, and actual parameter of the linear projection, on the Y-axis.
 And the iteration of optimization on the x-axis.

-The code used to generate the graph, and do the comparison between the torch and julia parameters, is located at [compare.jl](test/compare.jl)
+The code used to generate the graph, and do the comparison between the torch and julia parameters, is located at [test.jl](https://github.com/unic0rn9k/shakespeare_from_scratch/blob/master/src/test.jl#L50-L57) (test/runtests.jl didn't work with my LSP configuration for some reason, so this is an easy workaround)

 ### Tested functions
 | sub 1e-4 MSE | Function                            |